tdonohue/DSpace-Spring-Boot/README.md

    * All modules should be Spring-Boot-enabled..this means the following:
      * If they create their own page(s), they need to define their own Spring Boot Controllers (`@Controller`) & Views (Thymeleaf HTML pages).
 Spring Boot will automatically recognize the Controllers and include them.
      * Backend classes/beans should be Spring enabled (again so they are auto-discovered)
-   * If a module/addon needed to modify or insert content into an existing page, it likely would need to define one (or more) Thymeleaf HTML fragments (see `layout.html`) which could be included into whatever pages need them.
-This might mean a small amount of manual editing of an existing page (to insert that include statement), or simply overriding the default `@Controller` class to load a *new* copy of the page.
+   * If a module/addon needed to modify or insert content into an existing page, it likely would need to define one (or more) Thymeleaf HTML fragments (examples `layout.html`) which could be included into whatever pages need them.
+This might mean a small amount of manual editing of an existing page (to insert that include statement).
-     * For example, if new fields were needed to be displayed in the Item View (`item.html`), then it might either involve adding a new `<div th:include ..>` into that file manually...OR, the Module could override the default `ItemController` to load a custom version of `item.html` which has those tweaks already in it.
+     * For example, if new fields were needed to be displayed in the Item View (`item.html`), then it might involve adding a new `<div th:include ..>` into that file manually
+   * Or, it might be possible to drive specific content via database tables
+     * For example, if most modules just add new menus/links, then the list of available menus/links could be driven via a database table.
+New modules could just add additional options to that table, and they'd be displayed dynamically in the site menu via the `layout.html`
+     * It's also possible to store Thymeleaf templates/fragments in database tables: http://blog.kaczmarzyk.net/2015/01/04/loading-view-templates-from-database-with-thymeleaf/

 ## Additional Prototype Documentation